urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 Every year, ODM hosts youth groups, school groups, and adult groups that come to serve at ODM for short-term trips.
 Our vision is to see lives transformed as people gain a bigger picture of the Kingdom of God in urban Denver.
 This happens through community engagement, educational activities, service opportunities, and the work of the Holy Spirit.

 Your group will have the chance to serve at ODM and other organizations in our neighborhood, interact with the homeless, and learn about urban issues through a Christian worldview.
-We house groups in our dorm space so that participants can be fully immersed in our unique urban landscape.
-We also host one-day immersion experiences for large groups.
+We house groups in our dorm space on the Westside of Denver so that participants can be fully immersed in our unique urban landscape.
+We also host one-day immersion experiences for groups of all sizes.

 We love to see individuals of all ages gain new perspectives as they engage in urban experiences.
 Email Megan Etter or call 720-975-0103 for more info.
 Keep reading for details on our week-long and weekend trips.

 Teams stay at ODM's west church campus, Westside Church Internacional.
 Groups sleep in dorm space with access to two separate showers, a full kitchen, and gym space.
 Groups will need vehicles to travel to different locations around the city during their time with us.

 We have four bedrooms with a total of 20 beds, but have room for many more on the floor and throughout other spaces at the church.
 ODM can host no more than 40 people at a time for service activities, but we can come up with creative ways to host larger groups.
 Groups must have a minimum of five people.

 How much will my trip cost?

 Open Door Ministries charges groups $50/person/night, which covers lodging, food, programing, and service projects supplies.
 To reserve a date, we request that groups pay a $500 deposit for the scheduled trip, which will be deducted from the final invoice. $500 is the minimum charge, regardless of group size.